Rhode Island Water Quality at a Glance

 Statewide Compliance and Testing

-- Overall Compliance: The majority of Rhode Island’s 66 public water systems meet federal Safe Drinking Water Act standards, though 11 systems have exceeded the state’s PFAS limit of 20 parts per trillion, with one system requiring a “do not drink” notice for levels above 70 ppt.
+• Overall Compliance: The majority of Rhode Island’s 66 public water systems meet federal Safe Drinking Water Act standards, though PFAS contamination has been detected in 81% of tested communities, with some systems exceeding the state’s 20 ppt limit for six PFAS chemicals.

-- Infrastructure Investment: Over $187 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Rhode Island since 2022, including $10 million for PFAS research and $6.4 million for lead service line replacement.
+• Infrastructure Investment: Over $187 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Rhode Island water infrastructure since 2022, including $10 million for PFAS research and $6.4 million for lead service line replacement.

 Major Water Sources and Challenges